 Monitoring with the Pure Storage FlashArray OpenMetrics Exporter

-This post introduces you to the Pure Storage FlashArray OpenMetrics Exporter.
-It shows you how to get started quickly using Docker Compose so you can monitor your Pure Storage FlashArray environment.
+This post introduces you to monitoring your Pure Storage FlashArray using OpenMetrics.
+It shows you how to get started quickly using Docker Compose to monitor your Pure Storage FlashArray environment.

-I implemented this in Docker Compose since that handles all the implementation and configuration steps for you.
+I implemented this in Docker Compose since it handles all the implementation and configuration steps for you.
 It specifically configures Prometheus’ data source and a Grafana dashboard for monitoring.

 Tip: If you’re building a persistent monitoring solution, I suggest using a dedicated Linux server running Docker Engine (Server) for Linux.
 If you’re testing out this solution check out Docker Desktop on your operating system choice.
 In my lab, I’m using Docker Engine on Ubuntu.